jetmartin/responsive-lazy-loader/README.md

 In order to be consistant with CSS declaration, the latest valid mediquery will be used.
 You can use simple mediaqueries or more complex ones using orientation or pixel-ratio.
-To start in a simple way with the plugin, copy/past the mediaqueries in the same order from you'r steelsheets.
+To start in a simple way with the plugin, copy/past the mediaqueries in the same order from your steelsheets.

 ##Use Multiple displays